r-pufky/docs/services/deluge/README.md

 configuration directory structure, afterwards you can re-create with a mapped directories.

 * The UID/GID should be set to a user/group that have access to your media.
+All media clients should run under the same user to run correctly.

-### Docker Compose
+Docker Compose:
 ```yaml
 deluge:
   image: linuxserver/deluge:latest